 Environment and life are interrelated.
-Therefore, by merely pointing the Wetland rule 2017, the position taken by Environment Department of Maharashtra in the High Court, 'to exclude dams which provide water for drinking and irrigation from Wetland notification" is in contrast with the Article 21 of the Indian Constitution.
+Therefore, by merely pointing the Wetland rule 2017, the position taken by Environment Department of Maharashtra in the High Court, 'to exclude dams which provide ocumenting process at Jaysagar Dam (Sachin Desai water for drinking and irrigation from Wetland notification" is in contrast with the Article 21 of the Indian Constitution.